 What is a First-Degree Residential Burglary?

 First-degree burglary is usually a residential burglary involving entering into an inhabited dwelling designed for that purpose.
-Readers should note that this doesn’t mean people must be at their homes when the burglary occurs.
+Readers should note that this doesn't mean people must be at their homes when the burglary occurs.
 Instead, “inhabited” means people use the structure as a dwelling place.
-The term “residence” under the definition of a Penal Code 459 burglary includes any of the following places:
+The term “residence” under the definition of a Penal Code 459 burglary includes any of the following areas:

 - room within a home,